hatfieldlibrary/solr_ocr_processor/README.md

 DSpace `Item` record.
 ALTO files are first pre-processed based on configuration options and then added to the Solr index.
 If "lazy" indexing is used, OCR files are written to disk.

+This service is meant to run on the same host as Solr, as a way to support "lazy" indexing.
+If you are using "full" indexing or providing a shared file system by other means this is not a requirement and the service can run an a separate host

 #### External Requirements
 You need an IIIF-enabled DSpace instance and DSpace `Items` that are IIIF and search-enabled via the metadata fields